 Step 3: Complete and submit a garden plot application with a completed group roster (minimum 5 participants) to Genevieve Bertone at the SMC Center for Environmental and Urban Studies.

 Step 4: If your plot application is approved, you will receive a confirmation email confirming your roster and contact info and detailing next steps.

-Step 6: Bring group waivers and planting ideas to the Garden Orientation.
+Step 6: Bring any additional waivers and planting ideas to the Garden Orientation.
 Please note that a waiver must be signed by every member working in the garden.
 The purpose of the Organic Learning Garden is to learn to grow food and plants should be SEASONAL, EDIBLE, and ORGANIC.

 Step 8: GET GROWING!
 Consultations are always available if you have questions.
-Someone from Club Grow or the Garden Advisor can help you get started.
+Someone from Club Grow or the Garden Managers can help you get started.